Stovetop lasagna

 Add the turkey and cook, breaking up any large chunks, until no pink remains, about 10 minutes.

 Add the tomato sauce and broth and stir to combine.
-Turn the heat to high to start heating the sauce.
+Turn the heat to high.

-Break the uncooked noodles roughly into halves or thirds (don’t mind the noodle shrapnel that will ensue; just toss it all in the pot) and tuck them into the sauce, making sure they don’t touch each other.
-(You want them to be perpendicular to how you would normally layer the noodles in lasagna.)
+Break the uncooked noodles roughly into halves (don’t mind the noodle shrapnel; just toss it all in the pot) and tuck them into the sauce vertically, making sure they don’t touch each other.* (You want them to be perpendicular to how you would normally layer the noodles in a lasagna; kind of a sideways layering.)

-Turn the heat to medium high and cover your pot and cook the lasagna for five minutes.
+Turn the heat down just slightly, cover the pot, and cook for five minutes.

-Turn the heat down to medium or medium low and stir the noodles around (it’s okay if they touch now), cover, and cook for another 5 minutes.
+Uncover the pot and stir the noodles around (it’s okay if they touch now).
+Turn the heat down to medium or medium low, cover, and cook for another 5 minutes.

 French onion steak skillet